Scalar field dark matter with a cosh potential, revisited: Self-gravitating objects

 Of particular interest here are the so-called equilibrium configurations of the GPP system, which are stationary, spherically symmetric, solutions of the wave function in the form $\psi(t,r) = \varphi(r) e^{-i\sigma t}$, where $\sigma$ is a constant parameter.
 Upon substitution of the foregoing ansatz in Eqs.~\eqref{eq:GPP}, the resultant system of equations is

-Notice that we have made use of the scaling symmetry~\eqref{eq:scaling-sym} and then the re-scaled self-interaction parameter has been set to unity, $\hat{\Lambda}_g =1$.
+Notice that we have implicitly made use of the scaling symmetry~\eqref{eq:scaling-sym} and then the re-scaled self-interaction parameter has been set to unity, $\hat{\Lambda}_g =1$.
 For purposes of simplicity in the notation, all quantities in Eqs.~\eqref{eq:GPP-stationary} are assumed to have been re-scaled according to~\eqref{eq:scaling-sym}.
-Apart from the numerical mass, other quantities were also calculated for each one of the solutions; their numerical values are shown in Table~\ref{tab:equilibrium}.
+The numerical solutions were found by means of a standard shooting procedure to determine, for a given value of $\varphi(0)$, the corresponding ones of $U(0)$ and $\sigma$.

+The numerical values of some of the quantities calculated for each one of the equilibrium configurations are shown in Table~\ref{tab:equilibrium}; for comparison, we also show the corresponding values of the non-interacting case (which coincide with those reported in\cite{Guzman2004a}).
+In general, we see that interacting configurations are more massive and a bit larger in size than non-interacting ones, as one can see from the comparison between the cases with $\varphi(0)=1$.
+A more detailed description of differences and similarities is given in the next section below.